ss108/recap-chrome/README.md

 ======================
 If you wish to contribute to our efforts to drain PACER, please get in touch using the [contact form on Free Law Project's website][contact] or simply get to work on an issue that interests you.
 It's usually better to get in touch before you begin work though.

+Modernization notes [Remove prior to merger into main/master]:

+1. Devs must have TypeScript installed globally.

 Code Standards
 --------------